zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/is-check-pointed.md

 title: isCheckPointed
 keywords:
 - 'plasma client, erc20, withdrawExit, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Check if a transaction has been checkpointed.'
 ---

 `isCheckPointed` method can be used to know if a transaction has been checkpointed.